syncfusion-content/asp.netwebforms-docs/aspnet/PivotClient/Splitter.md

 # Splitter

-I> This feature is not applicable for the OLAP data source that is bound from the server-side.

 You can resize the cube dimension browser and axis element builder by setting the `EnableSplitter` property to true.
 This property is disabled by default.

 {% highlight html %}